 Horizon Comfort U - the upright version features cycling grips, an adjustable gel seat and 16 resistance levels.

-Horizon M4 Upright - An affordably priced spin bike with a hefty flywheel and a compact frame.
+Horizon M-4 Indoor Cycle - An affordably priced spin bike with a hefty flywheel and a compact frame.

 Horizon RC-30 Recumbent - Reviews on this model are some of the best we’ve ever read.
 It scores well in terms of attractiveness, ease of use, smooth pedaling, quiet operation, variety of programs.